bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 That's right.
 When it's not exact, then there are some false positives, but there are no false negatives.
 That's the goal.
-You'll never miss.
+You'll never miss it.

 Speaker 0: 00:21:08

 But you will get more.
 Yeah, that false negative, that false positive rate can be configured.
 And the lower you want that first positive rate, the larger the filter size is.
 I'm not exactly sure where we fall in the line of tradeoff here.
 Yeah, I don't know details like that.
-Lucas is in the call, so maybe he knows.
+Lucas is on the call, so maybe he knows.

 Speaker 1: 00:21:34